It could be overwhelming to become a new mom.

 Most infants start with single-ingredient pureed food with no additives like salt or sugar.

 You can start with rice cereal or pureed potatoes or squash.

-Normally, traditional foods don’t typically cause allergic reactions, but it’s still best to observe for signs of allergy.
+Normally, traditional foods don’t typically cause allergic reactions, but it’s still best to observe allergy signs.

 Have The Right Equipment When Feeding Your Baby

-Having the right equipment can help you feed your baby comfortably safe and secure.
+Having the right equipment can help you feed your baby comfortably safe and securely.

 Sippy cups can be introduced when the baby develops his pincer grasp.